-Though they have the same reagent, but there in their procedure and also in the sample quantity.
+Though they have the same reagent, there in their procedure and also in the sample quantity.

 In the Cavett test, a very little amount of sample is needed about 1/10th of the sample that the Kozelka-hine test required.
 That’s the reason why it is also called to be the micro method of blood estimation.

-As stated earlier, the Cavett test can be used for the determination of blood in biological samples such as blood, urine, and saliva.
+As stated earlier, the Cavett test can be used for the determination of ethanol in biological samples such as blood, urine, and saliva.

 Principle of Cavett Method